symfony/symfony-docs/book/forms.rst

    The form system is smart enough to access the value of the protected ``task`` property via the ``getTask()`` and ``setTask()`` methods on the ``Task`` class.
-Unless a property is public, it *must* have a "getter" and "setter" method so that the Form component can get and put data onto the property.
+Unless a property is public, it *must* have a "getter" and "setter" methods so that the Form component can get and put data onto the property.
 For a Boolean property, you can use an "isser" or "hasser" method (e.g. ``isPublished()`` or ``hasReminder()``) instead of a getter (e.g.
    ``getPublished()`` or ``getReminder()``).